cpinnix/commanderpowerlevel/README.md

 ##### 4 or less

-Commanders in the fours or under are not doing much in the Command Zone.
+Commanders in Commander Level 4 or under are not doing much in the Command Zone.

 Examples:

 ### Power Level

-The Power Level for an individual card indicates how generically powerful it is within the Commander format.
-The Power Level for a deck indicates how generically powerful a deck is within the Commander format.
-There are cards in Commander that can be placed in pretty much any deck and increase the power level of the deck.
-There are also cards that are generically weak like basic lands.
+The Power Level of an individual card reflects its general strength within the Commander format.
+Similarly, the Power Level of a deck represents how powerful the entire deck is.
+Some cards in Commander can be added to almost any deck to boost its overall power, while others, like basic lands, are considered weaker.

-The Power Level is a number between 0 and 10.
+Power Level is a number between 0 and 10.
 Each card has a Power Weight between 0 and 10.
 100 cards in a deck multiplied by all the weights divided by 100 will give the total Power Level for a deck.

 #### Guidelines

 ##### 9

-Cards in the nines should be the most generically powerful competitive cards in the format.
-These cards should:
+Cards in Power Level 9 should represent some of the most competitively powerful options in the format.
+These cards typically:

-- Allow the player to tutor anything
+1. Allow players to tutor for any card
-- Counter spells for zero cost
+2. Counter spells at no mana cost
-- Generate a lot of mana very quickly
+3. Generate significant amounts of mana quickly
-- Combo off with 2 pieces
+4. Enable combos with just two pieces

 Examples: